The Role of a Premises Liability Attorney in San Diego

 4. Representing Clients in Court

 If negotiations fail, an attorney files a lawsuit and argues the case in court.
+Understanding the legal process for premises liability claims is important so you know what to expect.
 Litigation involves:

 • Drafting and filing legal complaints against the negligent property owner.